This article is reviewed & updated annually by Wego’s editorial team to ensure that the content is up to date & accurate.

 Days before the actual Muharat (the most auspicious moment marking the start of an activity), you would find markets bustling with shopkeepers and buyers haggling over heaps of tinsels, redolent flowers, lights, peacock feathers, and other decorative items.

-Devotional songs—sometimes Bollywood ones too like Go Go Go Govinda—start blaring through the speakers.
-People get busy with house decorations, arrangements of the puja space, and preparation of Makhan (white butter).
-They also make an assortment of delectable prasads (sweetmeats that are devotional offerings) like peda, malpua, panjiri, etc. for the Puja day.
+Devotional songs—sometimes Bollywood ones too, like Go Go Go Govinda—start blaring through the speakers.
+People get busy with house decorations, arrangements of the puja space, and preparation of Makhan (white butter), a favourite of Lord Krishna.
+They also make an assortment of delectable prasad (sweetmeats that are devotional offerings) like peda, malpua, panjiri, etc. for the Puja.

 Fasting

 Women draw tiny footprints on the floor of their house to show that the Lord has walked into the abode and showered his blessings on its inhabitants.
-On the day of Janmashtami, devotees also hold fast that can be broken only when Ashtami Tithi and Rohini Nakshatra are over the next day.
+On the day of Janmashtami, devotees also hold a fast that can be broken only when Ashtami Tithi and Rohini Nakshatra are over the next day.
 This is the nirjala fast.
-Devotees may also decide upon a phallar fast during this period and eat only fruits and light sattvik food.
+Devotees may also decide upon a falahaar fast during this period, which includes eating only fruits and light sattvik food.

 Main Puja